• Skip to main content

 What to serve this side dish with?

 This dish is a holiday staple, especially Thanksgiving, and pairs beautifully with Smoked Turkey.
-It also goes well with Beef Tenderloin, New York Strip Roast, Mushroom Stuffed Pork Tenderloin, or my Brown Sugar and Bourbon Glazed Ham.
+It also goes well with Bacon Wrapped Beef Tenderloin, New York Strip Roast, Mushroom Stuffed Pork Tenderloin, or my Brown Sugar and Bourbon Glazed Ham.

 It’s also perfect for casual backyard BBQs in the summer and is always a hit at potlucks.